-Assessment Area 2: People

-Strong The group members have a history of working together.
-The group demonstrates that collectively they have the skills and experiences to deliver project activities and scale this project.
-The group demonstrates that they can effectively administer the grant (annual planning and reporting, budget management etc.).
-40%

-Assessment Area 3: Strategy

-Setting the Context (Issue and idea)

-The group clearly and fully demonstrates they have delivered activities over two years to parents, guardians and caregivers.
-The group has fully and clearly described how they want to scale their current project and for what purpose (to "Enhance the quality of parents, guardians, and caregivers' experiences to deepen the impact of a current project" or "Expand a current project to impact more parents, guardians, and caregivers").
-The need, issue or opportunity connects to systemic barriers that YOF parents, guardians and caregivers face.
-Original core activities and proposed plan to scale are an effective response to the need, issue or opportunity the group is addressing.
-The idea (including plan for scaling) is culturally anchored and has been designed to respond to the experiences, needs and assets of YOF parents, guardians and caregivers.
-60%

-Potential for Impact (Idea and impact)

-YOF parents, guardians and caregivers are clear and direct beneficiaries of the project.
+Assessment Area 2: People Strong Grassroots Leadership The group demonstrates that collectively they have the right mix of knowledge, skills and experience to deliver this project.
+40% Assessment Area 3: Strategy Setting the Context (Issue & idea) The group has fully and clearly described the idea they want to test or the research they will conduct, or the strategy work they will lead.
+The need, issue or opportunity connects to systemic barriers that YOF parents, guardians, or caregivers face.
+The idea is an effective response to the need, issue or opportunity the group is addressing.
+The proposed idea is culturally anchored and has been designed to respond to the experiences, needs and assets of YOF parents, guardians, and caregivers.
+Potential for Impact (Idea & impact) YOF parents, guardians and caregivers are clear and direct beneficiaries of the project.
 The changes the group hopes to make can be achieved through their project.
 The changes or impacts the group hopes to make aligns with their chosen YOF Priority Outcome.